 - Skills: 100%

 The Home Health Aide Program is an opportunity for certified nursing assistants to expand their employability.
 Offered once a year in the spring, this short program meets six hours once a week for eight weeks.
 Designed to meet state requirements for the Home Health Aide Certificate, the program includes a review of personal care services, nutritional needs of home care patients, and medical and social needs of clients.
 Graduates are eligible for a variety of jobs, including private-duty nursing, hospice work, or employment at home-health agencies.

-Prerequisite is an active California CNA license.
+The next program is expected to start Spring 2024.
+Prerequisite is an active California CNA certificate.